cjcon90/the_rhythm_box/README.md

 	+ for my previously added cart items to remain selected
 	+ to be able to checkout quickly using my previously saved details
 	+ to be able to see my order history
-	+ to be able to review purchased items, and edit and delete my eviews
+	+ to be able to review purchased items, and edit and delete my reviews
 * All users would like:
 	+ to get feedback when I have completed an action on the site
 	+ for the cost and fees involved in an order to be transparent and not confusing in any way